DX ARCHIVE

 IRISH PIRATES A / Z

 RADIO CAROUSEL began broadcasting during late May 1978 and was one of the first of the early MW pirates broadcasting from Ireland that was quite widely heard in the UK.
 The station began it's life as Radio Carousel in Dundalk, before opening further 'satellite' stations with their own studios and schedules, and which at times covered a large part of the North East.
 By May 1988 the Navan station was the sole survivior of the Radio Carousel Network.
-However after reduced live programming, this finally closed sometime during May 1988 and by June, 1386kHz became Boyneside Radio.
-It is not known if Radio Carousel managed to celebrate its 10th anniversary which would have been on 19th May.
+However after reduced live programming, this finally closed sometime during May 1988 and by June, 1386kHz had become Boyneside Radio.
+It is not known if Radio Carousel managed to celebrate its 10th anniversary on the Navan station, which would have been on 19th May 1988.

 This Radio Carousel Network page is currently being updated and we are attempting to place all our memorabilia and recordings in chronological order.
-All four networked stations have been included in this one page, as many of the items overlapped, making things difficult to find.
+All four networked stations have been included in this one page, as many of the items overlapped, making things difficult to find on the site.
 More updates will be posted soon.
 Links to the original pages have been left at the end of this re-written 'Network' page.

 ================================================